Michele L Barnes, Associate Professor (CV)

 Lab Members

-Luisa Bedoya Taborda (MPhil candidate)
+Luisa Bedoya Taborda (PhD candidate)

 Previous Lab Members

-Emmanuel Mbaru (PhD)
+Emmanuel Mbaru (PhD, 2019)

 Dr. Mbaru obtained his PhD in Marine Science from James Cook University, Australia in 2019.
-His research focused on the difussion of gated traps, a conservation technology, through networks of coastal fishers in Kenya, and the impacts of this technology innovation on both people (wellbeing) and ecosystems (fisheries functional diversity).
+His research focused on the diffusion of gated traps, a conservation technology, through networks of coastal fishers in Kenya, and the impacts of this technology innovation on both people (wellbeing) and ecosystems (fisheries functional diversity).
 Dr. Mbaru now works as a senior scientist at the Kenya Marine and Fisheries Research Institute (KMFRI) and holds an AXA Postdoctoral research fellowship based at Lancaster University in the UK.
 He focuses on interdisciplinary research topics that examine the vulnerability of coastal communities and ecosystems to environmental change.
 His current interests are embedded in the emerging concepts in network science and fisheries ecology to better understand how and why conservation goes to scale.

-Francis Commercon (Fulbright Scholar)
+Francis Commercon (Fulbright Scholar, 2018)

 Francis joined the Social Dynamics and the Environment Lab while working as a Fulbright student researcher at Xishuangbanna Tropical Botanical Gardens.
 His research examined social network predictors of wild meat consumption in southwest China.
 Specifically, he was interested in how social sharing of wild meat shaped behaviors, attitudes, and norms about wildlife consumption.
 Subsequently as a Masters student at Yale School of the Environment, his research examined environmental knowledge making and policy outcomes for migratory shorebirds in the East Asian Australasian Flyway.
 He is passionate about the social processes that construct how people know about and conserve resilient socio-ecological systems.